Lordstown, Ohio: 2000 census

 There were 1,412 households, out of which 32.2% had children under the age of 18 living with them, 63.7% were married couples living together, 9.0% had a female householder with no husband present, and 23.7% were non-families.
 21.1% of all households were made up of individuals, and 7.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.57 and the average family size was 2.97.

 In the village, the population was spread out, with 24.0% under the age of 18, 7.1% from 18 to 24, 27.9% from 25 to 44, 30.0% from 45 to 64, and 11.0% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females there were 97.7 males.
 For every 100 females age 18 and over, there were 97.8 males.

 The median income for a household in the village was $51,144, and the median income for a family was $55,305.
 Males had a median income of $45,082 versus $28,063 for females.
 The per capita income for the village was $22,683.
 About 5.6% of families and 4.4% of the population were below the poverty line, including 6.7% of those under age 18 and 6.4% of those age 65 or over.

+Economy

+Lordstown is best known as the home of the Lordstown Assembly, a former General Motors automotive plant that produced compact cars from 1966 until 2019.
+After the closure of Youngstown's steel factories, the Lordstown Assembly became the largest industrial employer of the Mahoning Valley region.
+Lordstown Motors purchased the assembly in November 2019.
+The factory was later sold to Foxconn in May 2022 for the production of electric vehicles.

+Nu Ride Inc., an electric vehicle automaker formerly known as Lordstown Motors, is based in Lordstown.
+GM and LG Chem built a 30 GWh electric vehicle battery factory in the town, Ultium Cells LLC, which began production in August 2022.
+The village is also home to a TJX HomeGoods distribution center, as well as several smaller manufacturers.
+The Lordstown Energy Center is a 940 Megawatt combined-cycle natural-gas-fueled power plant in the village.

 Education

 Lordstown Local School District operates one elementary school and Lordstown High School.
 Lordstown has a public library, a branch of the Warren-Trumbull County Public Library.